 Have you been scammed on Facebook?

-Last week I got a Facebook request from a woman that I use to work with.
-Problem is I could have sworn that we were already friends.
+Last week, I got a Facebook request from a woman that I used to work with.
+The Problem is, I could have sworn that we were already friends.
 Before I clicked accept, I looked at the page.
 10 posts but all within an hour, 15 friends total and only 1 that is mutual.
 My hunch was right, it was a common Facebook cloning scam.

 You might have seen it but wonder how it works and what they are doing.
 The way it works is simple.
 Cyber-crooks snag a photo of you, usually right from your own profile page, poach any information you’ve made public (although the ones I see are much too lazy for this step), then reach out to all your real friends and family.
 Once anyone you actually know accepts the Fakebook-fakes’ friend request or engages with them on Messenger, the scammers typically make a play for money, personal info, or even try to infect your computer or phone with malware.

-Within minutes of accepting this friend you might get a message saying “click this link to see a great YouTube video you’re in.”
-If you have clicked the link, though, it could have infected your computer with malware or a virus, logged your passwords and giving hackers the fast track to your bank account, email, or store accounts.
-But if you didn’t click the link there is no such thing as magical hackers that can do anything they please by merely being accepted as a friend on Facebook.
+Within minutes of accepting this friend, you might get a message saying“ click this link to see a great YouTube video you’re in.”
+If you have clicked the link, though, it could have infected your computer with malware or a virus, logged your passwords, and given hackers the fast track to your bank account, email, or store accounts.
+But if you didn’t click the link, there is no such thing as magical hackers that can do anything they please by merely being accepted as a friend on Facebook.
 Friend requests can initiate a scam but they still require the victim to take further actions, such as giving away too much information, or by visiting a dangerous website.

 Has this happened to you?
 Share your experience or offer additional tips in the comments below!